cyrv6737/ProtonUtilityLauncher/README.md

 ----

-**Note:** I am not a programming and I did this out of a desire for convinience.
+**Note:** I am not a programmer and I did this out of a desire for convinience.
 Pull Requests are encouraged if you feel strongly about improving code quality or functionality.